numirias/semshi/README.md

 ## Contributing

 I absolutely need your help with testing and improving Semshi.
-If you found a bug or have a suggestion, please don't hesitate to [file an issue](https://github.com/numirias/semshi/issues/new).
+If you found a bug, have a suggestion, or just want to give usage feedback, please don't hesitate to [file an issue](https://github.com/numirias/semshi/issues/new).